PSI

 Data Infrastructure

 The backbone for the Program for Surgical Intelligence is a secure, standardized repository of surgical video and intraoperative data.
-Working in partnership with Mount Sinai's Windreich Department of Artificial Intelligence and Human Health, we leverage Mount Sinai's vast data science resources integrated with the Minerva supercomputer infrastructure.
+Working in partnership with Mount Sinai's Windreich Department of Artificial Intelligence and Human Health, we leverage Mount Sinai's vast data science resources integrated with the Minerva supercomputer, one of the largest academic AI compute infrastructures in the country.

 Ethics, Privacy, and Transparency